rmrk-team/evm/docs/RMRK/equippable/RMRKMinifiedEquippable.md

 > RMRKMinifiedEquippable

-Smart contract of the RMRK Equippable module, without utility internal functions
+Smart contract of the RMRK Equippable module, without utility internal functions.

+*This includes all the code for MultiAsset, Nestable and Equippable.Most of the code is duplicated from the other legos, this version is created to save size.*

 ## Methods